 a hike up from Rauland, where I’ve never come across any other hikers

-Off the beaten path destinations in Norway
+Off the beaten path places to visit in Norway

 The thing is, there are so many beautiful places in Norway that people never hear about.
 In fact just about everywhere in Norway is gorgeous and worth the trip here for.

-And yet it can be hard to find places to visit outside of the obvious tourist choices, I think partly because financially Norway doesn’t need to market these places for tourism, but maybe even more so because locals don’t want their favorite places to get crowded with tourists.
+And yet it can be hard to find the best places to visit in Norway outside of the obvious tourist choices, I think partly because financially Norway doesn’t need to market these places for tourism, but maybe even more so because locals don’t want their favorite places to get crowded with tourists.
 Like, I’ve actually found a lot of Norwegians to be really secretive about their favorite spots here!

 And so I’m afraid I can’t tell you any of the nicest off the beaten path places to travel to in Norway in the summer, sorry.